tzlaine/small_wg1_papers/P2729_unicode_2_normalization.md

-Long sequences of combining characters create a problem for algorithms like normalization and grapheme breaking; the grapheme breaking algorithm may be required to look ahead a very long way in order to determine how to handle the current grapheme.
+Long sequences of combining characters create a problem for algorithms like normalization and grapheme breaking; the grapheme breaking algorithm may be required to look ahead a very long way in order to determine how to handle the current code point.
 To address this, Unicode allows a conforming implementation to assume that a sequence of code points contains graphemes of at most 31 code points.
 This is known as the Stream-Safe Format assumption.
 All the proposed interfaces here and in the papers to come make this assumption.

 The stream-safe format is very important.
 Its use prevents the Unicode algorithms from having to worry about unbounded-length graphemes.
 This in